khilnani/quickedit.org/README.md

 encrypt
 =======

-> SHA1 and AES poweered web based text encryption for mobile and desktop.
+> SHA1 and AES powered web based text encryption for mobile and desktop.

 To use, go to http://postpost.io/encrypt or http://khl.io/e